 - ground cloves

 - unsalted sweet cream butter – in the UK, sweet cream butter is our regular butter – buy unsalted.
-You can read all about different types of butter on Good Food.
+Read A Guide to Different Butters on Great British Chefs.

 - white sugar